laurentpayot/minidenticons/README.md

 Generated identicons are 5×5 pixels large with vertical symmetry, and can have 9 different hues for the same saturation and lightness.
 This means there are 2<sup>(3×5)</sup> × 9 = 294,912 different identicons possible, but duplicate identicons are inevitable when using a lot of them.
 It shouldn’t matter as identicons should not be used solely to identify an user, and should always be coupled to a *unique* username :wink:

-The `npm test` command results below show that you have less than 2% chances to generate a duplicate identicon when already using 10,000 of them.
+The `npm test` command results below show that you have less than a 2 percent chance to generate a duplicate identicon when already using 10,000 of them.

 ```text
 0 collisions out of 100 (0.00%)